codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 ### Issue alignment

 `issue_alignment.py` contains the code used to evaluate the issue alignment as described in the report.
 We included two different methods of score averaging: in one case, all image-issue pairs are weighted equally, in the other, scores are calculated for each image separately and averaged afterwards.
-Running `issue_alignment.py` calculates issue alignment scores (precision, recall, and F-score) for both and for all speaker agents (S0, S1, S1_C, S1_C+H, and S0_AVG) and print them to the screen.
+Running `issue_alignment.py` calculates issue alignment scores (precision, recall, and F-score) for both and for all speaker agents (S0, S1, S1_C, S1_C+H, and S0_AVG) and prints them to the screen.

 ### Main